sdondley/sdondley.github.io/_notes/Digital Gardening.md

   them and we learn a lot.
 * **It's becoming much less frictionless for the technically savvy.** Yes, it was quite a bit of work to get set up and figure out a workflow that suits me.
-  It took at least a week's worth of effort before it was something I started to feel really happy with and I'm sure I'll spend many more hours tweaking and refining it.
+  It took at least a week's worth of effort before the product was something I started to feel really happy with and I'm sure I'll spend many more hours tweaking and refining it.
 But now I've got a custom solution in place that lets me use my vim text editor with other vim [plugins](/vimwiki) that perfectly fits how I prefer to write on a computer.
-Coupled with Jekyll and Github Pages, I can focus a lot more on on writing and much less on the very tedious and time-consuming job of maintaining a website with a traditional content management system and wrangling with it to get it to do what I want.
+Coupled with Jekyll and Github Pages, I can focus a lot more on writing and much less on the very tedious and time-consuming job of maintaining a website with a traditional content management system and wrangling with it to get it to do what I want.
 * **People are sick of social media.** Social media has become a cesspool.
 The loudest, dumbest, most obnoxious voices dominate the conversation.
 Setting up a digital garden allows you to communicate without participating in a toxic